 Natalie & Ben - WARead their story

 In most markets, sellers agree to pay 2% to 3% of a home’s sale price to the buyer’s agent as commission for finding a buyer for their home.
-Since we’re the buyer’s agent, we take that commission but give you up to .75% of it back in rebates.
+As the buyer’s agent, we take that commission and apply it toward operating costs.

 Not as a buyer; however, we’ll ask you to sign an exclusive agency agreement if you decide to list with us.
 While we provide everything you need to purchase a home (real estate agents, loan officers, etc.), you’re always free to work with one of our preferred lenders or another third-party lender of your choice.

 Each hard inquiry, like a loan application, appears on your credit report for about two years.
 However, if multiple inquiries are done within a given window (usually 14 days) they’ll only count as one inquiry, minimizing the impact on your credit.
 Because Flyhomes Mortgage moves fast, you can easily get pre-underwritten while shopping for lenders within that time frame.
 Discover five common credit score myths.

 No. Our real estate agents’ pay isn’t tied to a home’s purchase price, as they receive a base salary and bonuses based on how many homes they help buy.
 Flyhomes collects a standard commission, which goes toward operating costs.

 As soon as possible.
 That’s why Flyhomes Mortgage gets you pre-underwritten, first thing.
 Doing so lets you know your budget and lets sellers know you can pay.
 Learn more about the benefits of getting pre-underwritten.